tadeobarranco/magento-sublime-snippets/README.md

 #### mg-module

-Gives you the possibility of create a usual Company_Moduel.xml file
+Gives you the possibility of create a usual Company_Module.xml file

     mg-module + tab